"

 Choosing a theme

 You should choose a theme for your section of LEH250 that you think will engage students.
-It should reflect real-world issues and connect to the lives of our students and the things that they may be interested in.
-Consider what you are a subject matter expert in.
-How can you use that subject knowledge to create an engaging, active class where students inquire into a topic of their choice?
+It should reflect real-world issues, and connect to the lives of our students, including things that they may be interested in.
+Consider what subject matter you are an expert in.
+How can you use that subject knowledge to create an engaging, active class in which students inquire into a topic of their choice?
 What would you present first as the foundation for their own world?

 Themes we have seen in LEH250 include: